- Spring Mill State Park Alerts (1)

 - Twin Caves Boat Tour

-Open daily from April thru October, 10 a.m. to 5 p.m.
-Open Saturday thru Wednesday from November thru March, 9 a.m. - 4 p.m.
 The Nature Center overlooks Spring Mill Lake and is filled with exhibits on the park’s natural and cultural history.
-The live animal displays features native snakes and turtles.
+The live animal displays feature native snakes and turtles.
 A special children’s area includes a puppet stage, floor puzzles, and coloring area.
-Visitors can also drop by the office of the park naturalist to ask questions.
+Visitors can also drop by the office of the park interpretive naturalist to ask questions.

 - Cave River Valley

-Visit this unique, off-site property for a primitive experience.
-Cave River Valley, with 317 acres and managed by Spring Mill in partnership with Fish and Wildlife, Nature Conservancy, and the Division of Nature Preserves, is located 15 miles east of Spring Mill State Park.
-The most noteworthy feature of the property is its caves.
-All caves on-site require a permit or guided tour to enter.
-Cave tours are offered through the naturalist at Spring Mill State Park twice a year.
-Cave River Valley has a rich cultural history as well, with the spring from River Cave being used for milling in the early 1800’s.
-Cave River Valley’s entrance gate may be opened through the summer/fall, usually around 8 a.m.
-It is locked in the evening around dusk.
-If arriving during the day and the entrance gate is closed, visitors can park outside the entrance gate and walk-in during open hours.
+Visit this unique off-site property for a primitive experience.
+With 317 acres and managed the park in partnership with the Division of Fish, Wildlife & Nature Preserves and the Nature Conservancy, this property is 15 miles east of the park.
+Its most noteworthy feature is its caves.
+All caves on site require a permit or guided tour to enter.
+Cave tours are offered through the park’s interpretive naturalist twice a year.
+Cave River Valley has a rich cultural history as well, with the spring from the river being used for milling in the early 1800s.Visitors can park outside the entrance gate and walk in during open hours, 7 a.m. to 7 p.m. daily.
 Please do not block the gate.
-There are no marked trails, so look for guided hikes with Spring Mill Naturalist to help you become familiar with the property.
-There are no restrooms on-site, so please plan accordingly.
+There are no marked trails, so look for guided hikes with Spring Mill’s naturalist to help you become familiar with the property.
+There are no restrooms on site, so please plan accordingly.
 Address: 6031-6871 N. Cave River Valley Road, Campbellsburg, IN 47108.
 For more information, please contact Spring Mill’s naturalist at 812-849-3534.

 - Hiking & Biking